jimdavis1/Viral_Annotation/README.md

 Pararubulavirus<br>
 Respirovirus<br>

-## Pneumoviridae:
+### Pneumoviridae:
-Module currently covers HMPV, RSV and relatives
-Needs to be updated for Fusion protein clevage
+Module currently covers HMPV, RSV, and relatives but Needs to be updated for Fusion protein clevage.

 ## Dependencies